digital-asset/daml/daml-lf/spec/transaction.rst

 *since version 8*

 New optional field `contract_key` is now set when the exercised contract has a contract key defined.

+*since version 9*

+New optional field `key_maintainers` is now set when the exercised contract has a contract key defined.

 message NodeLookupByKey